meisterluk/taptaptap3/README.rst

 -------------

 ``taptaptap3`` is only supposed to be working with python 3.5 upwards.
-It was written for python 2.7 as package `taptaptap <https://github.com/meisterluk/taptaptap>`_ and this implementation is a port to python3.
+It was written for python 2.7 as package `taptaptap <https://github.com/meisterluk/taptaptap>`_ and this implementation is the modern port to python3.
-It has been tested with Python 3.6.5 on xubuntu 18.04 (Linux 4.15 x86_64)
+It has been tested with Python 3.12.6 on Arch Linux (Linux 6.10 on x86_64)

 The File Format
 ---------------